-The TPIC44L01, TPIC44L02, and TPIC44L03 monitor the drain voltage of each channel to detect shorted-load conditions.
+The TPIC46L01 and TPIC46L02 monitor the drain voltage of each channel to detect shorted-load conditions.
 The onboard deglitch timer starts running when the gate output to the power FET transitions from the off state to the on state.
 The timer provides a 60- μ s deglitch time, t(STBFM), to allow the drain voltage to stabilize after the power FET has been turned on.
 The deglitch time is only enabled for the first 60 μ s after the FET has been turned on.
 After the deglitch delay time, the drain voltage is checked to verify that it is less than the fault reference voltage.
-When it is greater than the reference voltage for at least the short-to-battery deglitch time, t(STBDG), FLT flags the microcontroller that a fault condition exists and the gate output is automatically shut off (TPIC44L01 and TPIC44L03) until the error condition has been corrected.
+When it is greater than the reference voltage for at least the short-to-battery deglitch time, t(STBDG), then FLT flags the microcontroller that a fault condition exists and the gate output is automatically shut off (TPIC46L01 and TPIC46L03) until the error condition has been corrected.

 An overheating condition on the FET occurs when the controller continually tries to reenable the output under shorted-load fault conditions.
-When a shorted-load fault is detected using the TPIC44L02, the gate output is transitioned into a low-duty cycle, PWM signal to to protect the FET from overheating.
-The PWM rate is defined as $t{(SB)}$ and the pulse width is defined as t{W} .
-The gate output remains in this state until the fault has been corrected or until the controller disables the gate output.
+When a shorted-load fault is detected while using the TPIC46L02, the gate output is transitioned into a low-duty cycle PWM signal to protect the FET from overheating.
+The PWM rate is defined as $t{(SB)}$ and the pulse with is defined as t{w} .
+It remains in this low-duty cycle pulse state until the fault has been corrected or until the controller disables the gate output.

 The microcontroller can read the serial port on the predriver to isolate which channel reported the fault condition.
-Fault bits 0-3 distinguish faults for each of the output channels.
-When a shorted-load condition occurs with the TPIC44L01 or TPIC44L03, the controller must disable and reenable the channel to clear the fault register and FLT.
-The TPIC44L02 automatically retries the output and the fault clears after the fault condition has been corrected.
+Fault bits 0-5 distinguish faults for each of the output channels.
+When a shorted-load condition occurs with the TPIC46L01, the controller must disable and reenable the channel to clear the fault register and fault flag.
+The TPIC46L02 automatically retries the output and the fault clears after the fault condition has been corrected.
 Figure 14 illustrates operation after a gate output has been turned on.
 The gate to the power FET is turned on and the deglitch timer starts running.
 Under normal operation T1 turns on and the drain operates below the reference point set at U1.
 The output of U1 is low and a fault condition is not flagged.